 The focus of the first day is on categorical outcome data, in particular binary, ordinal and event history outcomes.
 It will be shown why linear multilevel models are not appropriate for such data and how multilevel generalized linear models can be used to fit this type of outcome data.
 Attention will be paid to estimation procedures that are available and how the intraclass correlation coefficients and proportions explained variance are calculated.
 Special attention is paid to the interpretation of the estimated regression weights in terms of the logits and odds ratios.
-Analyses will be done in HLM and Mplus.
+Analyses will be done in HLM, Mplus and R.

 It is expected participants have taken the course Introduction to Multilevel Analysis or a similar course with the same contents (i.e. chapters 1-5 from Hox, Moerbeek and Van de Schoot (2018).
 Participants are also expected to have experience with analyzing multilevel data in common software such as Mplus, SPSS, R, HLM, or MLwiN.
 During the computer labs the R and R studio programs will be used.

 Hox, J., Moerbeek, M., & Van de Schoot, R. (2018).
 Multilevel analysis.
 Techniques and Applications.
 3rd edition.
 New York: Routledge.

 The Book is not included in fee (about 45 euros)